billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 `head -c [number of bytes to keep] [my bin filename] > [my new filename.bin]`

-2) If a crash occurs the final write to the meta file may not happen, so you'll need to reconstruct two key meta items.
+2) If a crash occurs the final write to the meta file may not happen, so you'll need to reconstruct three key meta items.
 First, set `fileSizeBytes=nn`, where, nn is the same size as discussed in step (1).
 Second, set `fileTimeSecs=ss`, the span of the file in seconds, calculated like this: